consortium-chat/constitution/Constitution.md

 #### End of a motion

 A motion ends when the motion's potential result (pass or fail based on the number of votes) hasn't changed for 48 hours.
-At that moment, the motion can no longer be voted on, and becomes law if it passes.
+At that moment, the motion can no longer be voted on, and goes into effect if it passes.

 ### Order of precedence